 Chemistry & Mineralogy X-Ray Diffraction

-These analyses will assist in the assessment of water history and the search for possible signatures of life.
+These analyses assist in the assessment of water history and the search for possible signatures of life.
 The instrument can identify and quantify all minerals in complex natural samples (including basalts) and soils.